garysweaver/classmeta/README.md

 It might work with Rails 2.3, depending on whether the Railtie is compatible or not.

-Ruby 1.9 is expected because of the way `SecureRandom` is abused for classes that aren't given a defined name via `named_meta`.
-We could perhaps use something else, or the deprecated `ActiveSupport::SecureRandom` instead, but Rails 3.1+ suggests using Ruby 1.9's `SecureRandom`, so there you go!
-If you want it to work in Ruby 1.8, maybe you could implement `SecureRandom` and have it delegate to `ActiveSupport::SecureRandom`, or just implement some other `SecureRandom` class that provides a `uuid` method that returns a unique string, which classmeta's `meta` method uses.
-So, if you really need it to work with Ruby 1.8.x, try adding this on the load path, like `config/environment.rb`:
+Ruby 1.9 is expected because of the way `SecureRandom` is abused for classes that aren't given a defined name via `named_meta`, but it will work with Ruby 1.8.x.
+Try adding this on the load path, like `config/environment.rb`:

     class SecureRandom
       # not guaranteed to be unique, but pretty close
       def self.uuid
         # from http://stackoverflow.com/questions/88311/how-best-to-generate-a-random-string-in-ruby
-        o =  [('a'..'z'),('A'..'Z')].map{|i| i.to_a}.flatten;
+        o = [('a'..'z'),('A'..'Z')].map{|i|i.to_a}.flatten
-        (0..50).map{ o[rand(o.length)]  }.join;
+        (0..50).map{o[rand(o.length)]}.join
+      end
+    end

+Another way may be to delegate `uuid` to the deprecated `ActiveSupport::SecureRandom.uuid`, depending on your version of ActiveSupport:

+    class SecureRandom
+      # not guaranteed to be unique, but pretty close
+      def self.uuid
+        ActiveSupport::SecureRandom.uuid
       end
     end